nickserv/danamccurdy.com/_posts/2018-07-13-the-narrative.md

 title: The Narrative
 image: 'https://i.imgur.com/TaqPFcG.jpg'
 ---
-There are people in my life
+There are people around me
 always longing
 to control the narrative.